Effect of Platelet-Rich Plasma in Cyclophosphamide-Induced Ovarian Failure in Albino Rats: Histological and Anatomical Study

 TLDR Platelet-rich plasma helps protect and improve ovarian function in rats treated with cyclophosphamide.

 The study investigated the effects of platelet-rich plasma (PRP) on cyclophosphamide-induced ovarian failure in albino rats.
-Conducted on 29 rats, with 24 female rats divided into control, cyclophosphamide, and cyclophosphamide plus PRP groups, the research aimed to evaluate PRP's protective mechanism.
-Results indicated that cyclophosphamide led to degeneration of ovarian follicles and impaired ovarian function.
+It involved 29 rats, with 24 female rats divided into three groups: a control group, a group receiving cyclophosphamide, and a group receiving both cyclophosphamide and PRP.
+The results indicated that cyclophosphamide led to degeneration of ovarian follicles and oocytes, impairing ovarian function.
 However, the group treated with PRP showed improved ovarian follicle appearance and function.
-The study concluded that PRP had protective effects on ovarian tissues and functions, suggesting its potential to restore ovarian tissues when used alongside cyclophosphamide.
+The study concluded that PRP had protective effects on ovarian tissues and functions, suggesting its potential use alongside cyclophosphamide to help restore ovarian tissues.

 Discuss this study in the Community →